AndreasG11/MAE224/Introduction-to-Airfoils-and-Qblade.md

 <img src="https://github.com/d008/MAE224/blob/master/images/AF%20menu%203.png" width="600">
 </p>

 Next create a 4 digit NACA profile by inputting 2412.
-This means we want an airfoil with a max camber of 2% (the first 2) located at 40% (the 4), with 12% thickness.
+This means we want an airfoil with a max camber of 2% (the first 2) located at 40% (the 4), with 12% max thickness.
 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/images/AF%20menu%204.png" width="400">
 </p>